-Whenever someone learns that I lost more than forty-five pounds at age fifty-four, one of the first questions they ask is, “Do you exercise a lot every day?”
+When someone learns that I lost more than forty-five pounds at age fifty-four, one of the first questions they ask is, “Do you exercise a lot every day?”

-My physical and psychological health were negatively affected by eating the wrong things and too much of them.
+My physical and psychological health was negatively affected by eating the wrong things and too much of them.
 I also moved through my days like a slug.
 I had no energy and rarely slept for more than three or four hours, so I was always tired.
-I weighed more than two hundred pounds in my early forties, so I understand first hand when women tell me how difficult it is for them to make positive changes.
+I weighed more than two hundred pounds in my early forties, so I understand when women tell me how difficult it is for them to make positive changes.
 Start slow.
 Go for a walk, even if it is in your home.
 Walk or dance around your apartment for ten minutes.
 Tomorrow, aim for fifteen minutes.
 Do not drink a soda today.
 Eat a raw vegetable and a piece of fruit today.
 Drink a full glass of water.
-Right this minute is always an excellent time to start taking care of you.
+Right now is always an excellent time to start taking care of yourself.

 We each had one glass of wine on this date night, and we shared an appetizer-sized vegetarian pizza.
 The long jacket and coated jeans are old from Chico’s.
 The black top is by Covered Perfectly.
 I didn’t wear a necklace or scarf because enough was going on with shoes.
 They are old by French Connection.